dhuss42/ft_irc/progress_maustel.md

     - David solved it! in handlePass: this->_registered = true

 ----- questions for david ------
-- get functions in client for password (handlePass) and server name (sendMsg)
+- get functions in client for password (handlePass) and server name (sendMsg) -> david
-- sendErrormessage in client
+- sendErrormessage in client --> ja

-- actually all handlers should be in server?
+- actually all handlers should be in server? -> message

-- CAP * LS -> Capabilities supported: -> do I list it in an extra sendMsg?
+- CAP * LS -> Capabilities supported: -> do I list it in an extra sendMsg? -> später

 - PRIVMSG: segfault in Channel::broadcast, std::cout << "[DEBUG] _users.size(): " << _users.size() << std::endl;
+    -> david (später)

-- Abgabe wann anpeilen?
+- Abgabe wann anpeilen? -> Mo entscheiden ob 4/5 oder 11/12

 - how to avoid git conflicts? -> https://stackoverflow.com/questions/70153247/branching-strategy-to-avoid-conflicts-on-two-branches